-Let’s face it — crafting corporate emails in the Digital Era is a skill that must be practiced and honed, much like writing prose on parchment with a feather dipped in ink during the Renaissance.
-Whether you type up emails multiple times a day or do it once in a blue moon, writing effective corporate emails can help you and your work stand out.
+Let’s face it — writing professional emails is a skill that must be practiced and honed, much like writing prose on parchment with a feather dipped in ink during the Renaissance.
+Whether you type multiple emails a day or do it once in a blue moon, writing effective business emails can help you and your work stand out.

-How’s that?
-Well, when you write effective emails, it can show great project management, leadership and communication skills.
-Once you’re known as an emailing pro, you could be perceived as a trustworthy contributor that can handle larger, more complex projects.
+How?
+Well-written emails can show great project management, leadership and communication skills.
+Once you’re known as an email-writing pro, you could be perceived as a trustworthy contributor who can handle larger, more complex projects.
 Plus, you’ll always be a pleasure to work with, making messages and objectives clearly understood and managed.

 1. Know Your Audience

-While you may have all the background info and passion behind your project, your audience likely does not.
-Pat’s advice?
-Try to keep jargon at a minimum and provide meaningful info to keep your audience in the loop.
+While you may have background info and passion behind your project, your audience likely does not.
+If that's the case, try to keep jargon to a minimum and provide meaningful info that helps your audience follow along and stay engaged.

 2. Create an Attention-Grabbing Subject Line